 Abortion rights shall be protected as a fundamental aspect of personal autonomy, bodily integrity, and healthcare.
-Access to safe, legal, and stigma-free abortion services will be guaranteed without restrictions, barriers, or delays.
+Access to safe, legal, and stigma-free abortion services shall be guaranteed without restrictions, barriers, or delays.

-Governments will ensure affordable, accessible reproductive healthcare, including contraception, comprehensive sex education, and support for all pregnancy outcomes.
+Governments shall ensure affordable, accessible reproductive healthcare, including contraception, comprehensive sex education, and support for all pregnancy outcomes.

-No person shall be criminalized for seeking, providing, or assisting with abortion care.

-Legal frameworks will protect the privacy and dignity of individuals making reproductive decisions, with robust protections against harassment, discrimination, and coercion.
+No person shall be criminalized for seeking, providing, or assisting with abortion care under any circumstance.
+Legal frameworks shall protect the privacy of individuals making reproductive decisions, with robust protections against harassment, surveillance, discrimination, and coercion.